kruftindustries/ESP32-Arduino/README.md

-This reads and sets the status of 16 digital channels via PCF8574, and reads Voltage, Current, and Wattage via INA226 over I2C.
+This reads and sets the status of 16 digital channels via PCF8574, and reads Voltage, Current, and Wattage via INA226.

 Desktop             |  Mobile
 :-------------------------:|:-------------------------: